 Class Structure and Size – Our students start each day in Homeroom classes of between approximately 8 – 12 students.
 Our Primary homeroom includes grades 1, 2 & 3; our Junior homerooms are for grades 4, 5 & 6; our Intermediate homerooms are for grades 7 & 8.

-Learning Groups – Teaching of our core subjects in the elementary school is done in small Learning Groups of between three and six students.
+Learning Groups – Teaching of our core subjects in this special education elementary school is done in small Learning Groups of between three and six students.
 Students are assessed and assigned to their groups according to their ability levels in each subject.
 This allows students with uneven learning profiles to have their needs met in all subject areas, whether they are above grade level, at grade level, or lower than grade level.

-Balanced Day Schedule – Our ‘Balanced Day’ timetable is a change from the traditional hour-long lunch with two short recesses in the morning and afternoon.
-Instead, our day is divided into three 90 minute learning blocks, separated by two 45 minute breaks.
+Balanced Day Schedule –Our ‘Balanced Day’ timetable is a change from the traditional hour-long lunch with two short recesses in the morning and afternoon.
+Instead, our day is divided into three 90minute learning blocks, separated by two 45 minute breaks.
 The two extended nutritional and exercise/play breaks mean that students get a chance to eat their snack or lunch and still have substantial time left to play and burn off energy before coming back to focus on lessons in the classroom.

 The school day starts at 8:30 with general recreation outside or in the gym.
 This is designed to provide a transition time between home and classroom learning.
 It allows students to discharge some energy and provides an opportunity for social connection.
 The first instructional period starts at 9:00 and lasts for 90 minutes (3×30 minute periods) during which one, two or three subjects may be covered.

 During the recess and lunch break periods, students are engaged in co-curricular activities.
-These activities are designed to be fun and foster new skills, while practicing teamwork and social skills.
+These activities are designed to be fun and foster new skills while practicing teamwork and social skills.
 From 3:05 until 3:30 the elementary school participates in homework club where students can get assistance with tests, projects and assignments.
 Please visit the Elementary Curriculum section of our site to view a sample schedule.

 Homework Policy – Teachers will first help the student learn how to work and study successfully before assignments are sent home.